 Removal of Dry Dock Upon Delivery

 Within 24 hours of Delivery, Buyer shall remove the Property from NASSCO’s premises.
-Buyer is responsible for all arrangements necessary for towage, preparation of the Property for transport, and any other required services. , permits and fees associated with removal of the Propety.
+Buyer is responsible for all arrangements necessary for towage, preparation of the Property for transport, and any other required services. , permits and fees associated with removal of the Property.

 Expenses